Sexual orientation and gender identity are separate and distinct concepts.

 Gender identity

-Gender refers to socially constructed characteristics of women and men – such as norms, roles and relations of and between groups of women and men.
+Gender refers to socially constructed characteristics of women and men, such as, norms and the roles and relations of and between groups of women and men.

 Gender identity is a person’s innate sense of their own gender whether male, female or something else, which may or may not correspond to the sex they were assigned at birth.